Bonmarché: David Emanuel

 In August 2007, Bonmarché launched a collection, designed in collaboration with David Emanuel, the designer famous for the co-design of Lady Diana Spencer's wedding dress in July 1981.

 Criticism

 Building collapse at Savar

-On 24 April 2013, the eight story Rana Plaza commercial building collapsed in Savar, a sub district near Dhaka, the capital of Bangladesh.
+On 24 April 2013, the eight-story Rana Plaza commercial building collapsed in Savar, a sub district near Dhaka, the capital of Bangladesh.
 At least 1,127 people died, and over 2,438 were injured.

-The factory housed a number of separate garment factories employing around 5,000 people, several shops, and a bank, and manufactured apparel for brands, including the Benetton Group, Joe Fresh, The Children's Place, Primark, Monsoon, and DressBarn.
+The factory housed a number of separate garment factories employing around 5,000 people, several shops, and a bank, and manufactured apparel for brands, including the Benetton Group, Joe Fresh, The Children's Place, Primark, Monsoon, and Dressbarn.

 Of the twenty-nine brands identified as having sourced products from the Rana Plaza factories, only nine attended meetings held in November 2013 to agree on a proposal on compensation to the victims.
-The agreement was signed by Primark, Loblaw, Bonmarche and El Corte Ingles.
+The agreement was signed by Primark, Loblaw, Bonmarché and El Corte Ingles.